iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 Yet, the code is very similar to the client side here, but we first listen for data, and then send our answer back.

-## But, how to reduce ping ?
+## But, how to reduce ping?
 Yet, when several players connect (more than 3 in average), clients start to suffer from increasing ping, which end up creating seconds of latency for players' movements.
-But how does this happen ?
+But how does this happen?
-It seems the server is overcrowded !
-In fact, we are DDOSing our own server by sending way too many messages at the same time...
+It seems the server is overcrowded!
+In fact, we assume that we were DDOSing our own server by sending way too many messages at the same time...

 A first thing we could do is to reduce the frequency of communications with the server to reduce the ping.
 Indeed it works, but it also make movements less smooth, and ask to change the way we designed the game.
 Whatever the solution we develop next, this is a good thing to do when possible, because it will greatly help the server and reduce its charge.

 But we will now look into another issue we had with this code, and that I didn't talk much about when explaining sockets : its communicating protocol.

 ## The road to UDP connection
-### What is UDP and why would we want to use that ?
+### What is UDP and why would we want to use that?
 The thing is, from the very beginning of this project, we learnt how to use sockets with Python, but only using the TCP protocol, which is very **NOT** optimal for video games.

 For those who don't know, the TCP protocol means that your communications look like this :
 - You establish a communication with an IP sending something like : "I want to talk with you."
 - You wait for an answer that says : "Ok, let's talk."
-- You send the message you first wanted to send : "Hello I am Zyno and happy to meet you !"
+- You send the message you first wanted to send : "Hello I am Zyno and happy to meet you!"
 - You wait for the receiver to send back to you : "I have correctly received your message."

 And this is a very simplified vision of it, because the TCP Protocol also runs several tests to assure there has been no loss during the communication.
 And it even make the frequency of communication vary if it thinks that the server is overwhelmed by many messages.
 To resume, when you want to make a game, in which losing a single frame of a 60-FPS game is not a problem at all, and you use a way of communicating with the server that may make your client wait before it is allowed to send messages, you are definitely not using the good communication protocol.

 On the other hand, let me introduce you to the UDP protocol.
 This amazing communication protocol basically makes your communications look like this :
-- You send the only message you wanted to send : "Hello I am Zyno and happy to meet you !"
+- You send the only message you wanted to send : "Hello I am Zyno and happy to meet you!"

-And that's it !
+And that's it!
 So, obviously, you may lose some messages in the process, and you won't know it.
 You don't have TCP's errors detection and correction algorithms either.
 But as I said earlier, we do not really suffer from a lack of a message every 5 ms in a video game.

 ### Using UDP sockets instead of TCP sockets :

 Now, let's go back to our code.
 Using UDP sockets in Python isn't really that big of a deal.
-In fact, it's almost the same !
+In fact, it's almost the same!

 Look at this :
 - This is TCP :